quobyte/network-tester/README.md

 # Network tester #

 This is a network tester playbook, which uses HP Netperf and Flent under the hood.
 The test is based on a mixed TCP/UDP/ICMP workload that is executed over three different client-server set configurations (1xM, Nx1, NxM).
-This software requires ansible >= 2.4 and python 2.7.
+This software requires ansible >= 2.4 and python 3.6.
+The playbook has tested on the following OS platforms: RHEL/CentOS 7.x and Ubuntu 18.04.

 ## Preparations ##